ShardaTTN/Growth-Projects/README.md

 - Implements Redis cache for fast data retrieval and caching.
 - Utilizes Docker for containerization of application components.
 - Implements Kubernetes for container orchestration and management.
+- Employs Eureka Server for service registration and discovery.
 ## Technologies Used
 - AWS ECS
 - AWS SQS